severo/hello-react-app/README.md

+# Create a static Hugging Face space with React

+This repository is an example of a React app deployed to a static Hugging Face space using a GitHub action.

+Read the blog post: https://blog.rednegra.net/2024/10/14/create-a-static-huggingface-space-with-react

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.